Quantum Subroutines in Branch-Price-and-Cut for Vehicle Routing: Branch-Price-and-Cut Algorithm

-\paragraph{The pricing problem.} We consider an arbitrary subset of routes $\mathcal{R}'\subset \mathcal{R}$ and replace $\mathcal{R}$ by $\mathcal{R}'$ in~\eqref{eq:r_dmp}.
-We denote the resulting problem as restricted dual master problem (RDMP).
-Let $\bar{\pi}$ be an optimal solution for the RDMP.
-Now, the pricing problem asks whether $\bar{\pi}$ is feasible and thus optimal for the unrestricted DMP~\eqref{eq:cvrp_dmp}.
+\paragraph{The pricing problem.} We consider an arbitrary subset of routes $\mathcal{R}'\subset \mathcal{R}$ and replace $\mathcal{R}$ by $\mathcal{R}'$ in ~\eqref{eq:mp_biny} and thus also in~\eqref{eq:r_dmp}.
+We denote the resulting problems as restricted master problem (RMP) and {dual restricted} master problem ({DRMP}), respectively.
+Let $\pi^*$ be an optimal solution for the {DRMP}.
+Now, the pricing problem asks whether $\pi^*$ is feasible and thus optimal for the unrestricted \eqref{eq:cvrp_dmp}.
 That is, we solve